---

 If your goal is simple AWS parking rather than a broad enterprise optimization platform, [ParkMyAWS](https://parkmyaws.com/parkmycloud-alternative) is a modern successor to the scheduling idea.

 ParkMyAWS gives your non-production AWS resources office hours.
-You connect an AWS account using a cross-account IAM role, choose the EC2 instances and RDS databases you want to manage, and assign schedules for nights and weekends.
-Only resources you explicitly select are scheduled.
+You connect an AWS account through a cross-account IAM role, pick the EC2 instances and RDS databases you want to manage, and assign schedules for nights and weekends.
+Only the resources you explicitly select are scheduled.

 The focus is deliberately narrow: